iodunsi/is218-midterm/README.md

  **Logging**

  Logging is used to easily document errors for debug purposes.
-Configuration for logging is located within the [app/__init__.py file](https://github.com/iodunsi/is218-midterm/blob/master/app/__init__.py) through using Python's dictionary, which utilizes "key:value" pairs.
+Within the context of this project, it is also used to provide initial instructions for the user, and handle error handling such as non zero numbers or non commands.
+Configuration for logging is located within the [app/__init__.py file](https://github.com/iodunsi/is218-midterm/blob/master/app/__init__.py)